DemonTsai/docs/source/wallet/en/index.html.md

 * 500 - Internal server error.
 Indicates that the server encountered an unexpected condition resulting in not being able to fulfill the request

 # Public Endpoints

+For crypto with small prices, the [Market Summary](https://btsecom.github.io/docs/futuresV2_3/en/#market-summary) API displays them using K/M/B prefixes in `symbol` field and process trades with the corresponding quantities. (ex. `K_PEIPEI`)

+However, Wallet-related APIs display the actual crypto information, so both requests and responses will use the original crypto name, same as `base` field in [Market Summary](https://btsecom.github.io/docs/futuresV2_3/en/#market-summary) API. (ex. `PEIPEI`)

 ## Query available crypto network list for currency (Deprecated)